Introduction - Practical foundations in ethical hacking

 • Describe types of penetration testing: network, wireless, web application, physical, social engineering, and cloud.

-• Identify common attack targets - OS, shrink-wrap code attacks, device misconfiguration, OWASP Top 10 vulnerabilities like cross-site scripting (XSS) and SQL injection (SQLi) attacks.
+• Identify common attack targets, including OS vulnerabilities, shrink-wrap code, misconfigurations and default credentials, and OWASP Top 10 vulnerabilities such as cross-site scripting (XSS) and SQL injection (SQLi).

 Topics covered in this chapter